Rules and instructions for research funding, 2020

 Who can apply?

-All applications should have a chief applicant.
-The chief applicant is the formal project leader with scientific responsibility for the project.
-The chief applicant must take an active part in the project, and hold a Swedish PhD or an equivalent overseas qualification, or possess a similar level of expertise.
-He/she must have an established link to an academic institution in Sweden.
+Every application should have a chief applicant, who also acts as project leader and has scientific responsibility for the project.
+The chief applicant must be active in the project.
+The chief applicant should have a Swedish doctorate or equivalent foreign degree or other equivalent competence and be attached to a university in Sweden.
 The PhD degree is considered to have been awarded when all requirements, including all compulsory courses and oral examinations, have been met and the doctoral thesis has been approved.

-The project leader must be employed by the academic institution which receives the funding on the date the period of funding commences.
-However, the applicant does not need to be employed by the institution before making an application.
+On the date the period of funding commences, the project leader who has received the award from CIF must be employed by the academic institution which receives the funding.
+However, an individual does not need to be employed before making an application.